A combination of geom_line()

 is an alias for"mid"

-is probably what you want (for the other two step approaches the ribbons at either the very first or very last x value will not be visible).- orientation
+is reasonable default (for the other two step approaches the ribbons at either the very first or very last x value will not be visible).- orientation

 NA